facchinm/iota_vhdl_pow/README.md

 So, the prototype is done but there is much work to do.

-I'm going to develop an extension PCB which fits perfectly on top of a Raspi - I think, I'll need 8 weeks from now (=mid June'18)
+I'm going to develop an extension PCB which fits perfectly on top of a Raspi - I think, I'll need 8 weeks from now (=mid June'18).

+All hardware and software will become open-source.

 If you think, the project is worth supporting, please consider to leave me a tip at: